 In 1964, the Woolmark logo is born.

-In 2001, Shanghai hosted the IWTO conference for the first time.
+In 2001, the IWTO Congress took place in China for the first time.